SISTER CHAPTERS

 What is a Sister Chapter?

-In Junior Chamber International (JCI), a Sister Chapter is a local chapter from another city or country with which we share a formal friendship and ongoing relationship.
+In Junior Chamber International (JCI), a Sister Chapter is a local chapter from another city or country with which we share a formal ongoing chapter-chapter relationship.

 These relationships are built through: